 Professor Richard Webb provides Sterling College's Criminal Justice Program experience from a police and investigative perspective.
 Mr. Webb has been actively involved during his career in the training or education of students and active law enforcement professionals.
 He has spent 35 years serving in the criminal justice system as a law enforcement officer, investigator, forensic discovery analyst, or academic instructor in Texas, Wyoming, and Colorado.
 Mr. Webb will also oversee the Sterling College Title IX program as Coordinator.

 Micah Oelze ’16, returns to his alma mater as instructor of communications and digital media.
 Oelze majored in Communications, with a concentration in multimedia, during his time as a student at Sterling.
 He also worked with the Office of Admissions, Ministry Teams, and the Communications department on the creation, development, and delivery of media productions.
 Since that time, he has served as the public relations and social media specialist at Barton Community College, followed by a position as the video communication specialist at Newman University.

-A native of Central Illinois, Adam Hill arrived at Sterling in the fall of 2019 after previous positions at Concordia College in New York and at Saint Cloud Christian School in Minnesota.
-Before entering the teaching profession, he worked for six years as a full-time movie theater manager.
-He holds a BA in History from the University of Missouri at Saint Louis, an MA in History from Southern Illinois University at Edwardsville, and a PhD in Modern European History from the University of Connecticut, as well as teaching licenses from the Commonwealth of Massachusetts and the Association of
+Adam Hill arrived at Sterling College in the fall of 2019 after previously teaching at Concordia College in New York and Saint Cloud Christian School in Minnesota.
+Before entering the teaching profession, he managed movie theaters for several years.
+He holds a BA in history from the University of Missouri at Saint Louis, an MA in history from Southern Illinois University at Edwardsville, and a PhD in modern European history from the University of Connecticut.